kevincjackson/Notes/c.md

 # C

 ## Philosophy
-C requires the following:
 1. Programmers know what they are doing.
-2. Programmers state their intentions explicitly.
+2. Programmers must state their intentions explicitly.

 ## Compiling
   * preprocess: substitutes library functions into your code.